Chemical tuning of a honeycomb magnet through a critical point: Abstract

 \section{Abstract}

-\ch{BaCo2(AsO4)2}, or BCAO, has seen extensive study since its initial identification as a proximate Kitaev quantum spin liquid (KQSL) candidate.
-Although recent studies suggest its magnetic ground state is better described by the highly anisotropic XXZ-$J_1$-$J_3$ model, the ease with which magnetic order is suppressed with the application of a small in-plane magnetic field indicates proximity to a spin liquid phase.
-Upon chemical tuning via partial arsenic substitution with vanadium, we show an initial suppression of long-range order in the BCAO system to \emph{T}~$\sim$~3.0~K, followed by the introduction of increased spin freezing at higher substitution levels.
-Between these two regions at x~=~0.10, the system is shown via AC and DC susceptibility, Raman scattering spectroscopy, and heat capacity measurements to pass through a critical point where no phase transition is apparent, down to \emph{T}~=~0.40~K. At this level of substitution, the competing nearest-neighbor $J_1$ and third nearest-neighbor $J_3$ interactions apparently become more balanced, producing a more complex magnetic ground state, likely stabilized by quantum fluctuations.
+\ch{BaCo2(AsO4)2} (BCAO) has seen extensive study since its initial identification as a proximate Kitaev quantum spin liquid candidate.
+Thought to be described by the highly anisotropic XXZ-$J_1$-$J_3$ model, the ease with which magnetic order is suppressed in the system indicates proximity to a spin liquid phase.
+Upon chemical tuning via partial arsenic substitution with vanadium, we show an initial suppression of long-range incommensurate order in the BCAO system to \emph{T}~$\approx$~3.0~K, followed by increased spin freezing at higher substitution levels.
+Between these two regions, at around 10\% substitution, the system is shown to pass through a critical point where the competing $J_1$/$J_3$ exchange interactions become more balanced, producing a more complex magnetic ground state, likely stabilized by quantum fluctuations.
 This state shows how slight compositional change in magnetically-frustrated systems may be leveraged to tune ground state degeneracies and potentially realize a quantum spin liquid state.